fcrepo-exts/fcrepo-vagrant/README.md

   * user account `testuser`, with password `password1`
   * user account `adminuser`, with password `password2`
   * admin account `fedoraAdmin` with the password `secret3`
+* (optional) to enable fedora internal audit capability, edit `install_scripts/config` and change the FEDORA_AUDIT variable to true.
+The FEDORA_AUDIT_LOCATION can also be changed from its default "/audit", if necessary.
 * `vagrant up`

 ###Support